You want smart political talk without the meltdowns?

 They took non-crimes, dead misdemeanors, disguised them as felonies.

-And then we got to keep into account, you know, not only a novel legal theory.
+And we got to keep into account, you know, not only a novel legal theory.

-Uh then we've learned from Bob Costello, oh, yeah, he gave the DA's office exculpatory information and it was help withheld from the indictury.
+Then we've learned from Bob Costello, oh, yeah, he gave the DA's office exculpatory information and it was withheld from the indicting grand jury.

 He gave it to them beforehand, which by law he was supposed to share with them.